volatiletech/sqlboiler/README.md

 Note that this only applies to databases that use real, SQL standard schemas (like PostgreSQL), not fake schemas (like MySQL).

+#### How do I use types.BytesArray for Postgres bytea arrays?

+Only "escaped format" is supported for types.BytesArray.
+This means that your byte slice needs to have a format of "\\x00" (4 bytes per byte) opposed to "\x00" (1 byte per byte).
+This is to maintain compatibility with all Postgres drivers.
+Example:

+`x := types.BytesArray{0: []byte("\\x68\\x69")}`

+Please note that multi-dimensional Postgres ARRAY types are not supported at this time.

 #### Where is the homepage?

 The homepage for the [SQLBoiler](https://github.com/vattle/sqlboiler)  [Golang ORM](https://github.com/vattle/sqlboiler) generator is located at: https://github.com/vattle/sqlboiler